telerik/kendo-ui-core/docs/controls/navigation/menu/contextmenu.md

 ## Getting Started

 ### Initialize the ContextMenu

 Kendo UI ContextMenu can be initialized in two ways:

 * Through HTML markup
 * Through JSON data object

 > **Important**
+>
 > As ContextMenu should be initialized after the DOM is fully loaded, make sure you create it within a `$(document).ready()` statement.

+#### Using HTML Markup

-#### Initialize ContextMenu using HTML markup
+The example below demonstrates how to initialize the ContextMenu by using HTML markup.

 ###### Example